RediSearch/RediSearch/docs/python_client.md

 ## Class GeoField
-GeoField is used to define a geo-indexing field in a schema defintion
+GeoField is used to define a geo-indexing field in a schema definition
 ### \_\_init\_\_
 ```py